-Technical Adviser, Health Planning, International Health and Management
+Technical Advisor, Health Planning, International Health and Management

-Dr Diarmuid McClean is a Director of Health Partners International and a specialist in public health and maternal and child health (MCH), with 20 years of experience in the management, planning and delivery of health services.
+Dr Diarmuid McClean is a specialist in public health and maternal and child health (MCH), with 20 years of experience in the management, planning and delivery of health services.
 He has considerable consultancy experience, including team leadership experience, gained through his work in a number of African countries.
+Diarmuid served as a Director of HPI for over 20 years.
 His key specialist technical areas include:

 - health planning and management